mysociety/fixmystreet/install/install-script.md

     Re-type new password:
     Adding password for user fmsadmin

-You should then make sure that your local MTA is correctly configured to allow the `fms` user to send email, or change the `SMTP_SMARTHOST` variable in `conf/general.yml` to use a different smarthost.
+The script will install postfix to allow outgoing email; you can change the `SMTP_SMARTHOST` variable in `conf/general.yml` to use a different smarthost.